โ–ท The world of Pets: Dogs, cats, birds, reptiles, amphibians

 In fact, the Russkiy Toy It is a breed of dog adapted for a beginner, but his master must never forget that a dog needs a leader to direct him.
 This leadership role, it is he who must exercise it.
 Your partner needs limits, which must be immutable, taxes from a very young age and consistent over time, as well as from one family member to another.
 If he is allowed to do what he wants when he is little, or if the rules are different depending on the day of the week or the person, you don't know what to expect and your behavior is affected.

-It is about the famous “small dog syndrome”, common to all miniature breeds: little by little adopts unacceptable attitudes (do not leave space on the sofa, growl at his master, steal food…) but ignored by their master, who remains hypnotized by his little one and “beautiful” partner.
+This is the famous "small dog syndrome", common to all miniature breeds: little by little adopts unacceptable attitudes (do not leave space on the sofa, growl at his master, steal food…) but ignored by their master, who remains as if hypnotized by his small and "cute" companion.
 As nothing stops you, this laxity encourages him to push the limits further and further, to the point of gradually taking control of the house.
 The longer the owner waits to take control of the situation and allow bad habits to take root, the more difficult it will be for him to put his partner back in order.
 To avoid this, rules should be clear and instilled from the start, and then apply in all circumstances, without exception.
 In the same logic, it is not advisable to hold him in your arms too often, especially if it is about moving with him when he could just as well walk next to his master, because not only does it not help him to live his dog life and spend, but it can also provoke a tendency to dominate.

 Health